10 Expert Style Tips For Shorter Men

 There are a ton of different patterns that incorporate this style of vertical pattern, the humble pinstripe being the most basic of all.
-When looking at patterns though, try not to make the stripes too wide.
-This can lead to the body appearing slightly wider and make you seem stout.
+When looking at patterns though, try not to make the stripes too broad.
+This can lead to the body appearing slightly wider and making you seem stout.

 5. Keep it tucked